 Membership and Peer Review Committee

 Section 2.
-In addition to committee membership as specified in Bylaw 12, the President shall appoint members to the standing committees, except the Contingency Account Committee, and each committee shall select its own chairperson.
+Excepting the Scholarship and Awards Committee, the President shall appoint members to the standing committees, except the Contingency Account Committee, and each committee shall select its own chairperson.

 Section 4.
 The President shall appoint such other special committees (Ad-Hoc) as may be desirable for the conduct of the business of the Society.